Skip to main content

 There are many ways to create great sermons and outlines.
 The 3-point sermon outline is a popular approach.
-A 3-point sermon has 1 major theme or message supported by just three points.
-Because they have a simple format, 3-point sermons are easier for congregations to understand and apply.
+This type of sermon has one major theme or message supported by just three points.
+Because it has a simple format, it is easier for congregations to understand and apply.

 However, creativity takes a lot of mental energy, and finding new ideas can be difficult, even with a 3-point sermon outline.
 Pastors need to continue to stay fresh in their approach.
-If they fail to do this then a sort of intellectual or creative atrophy can set in with the congregation.
+If they fail to do this, then a sort of intellectual or creative atrophy can occur within the congregation.

 To avoid that, let’s change up the standard 3-point sermon outline with 5 innovative strategies.
 These fresh methods can help deepen engagement and deliver impactful messages.